DHTMLX/docs-suite/docs/layout/api/cell/layout_cell_gravity_config.md

 If you specify the property for a cell, its size will be adjusted regarding the sizes of the cells that are in the same row, within the same parent and have **gravity** in their configuration.

-The negative number set as a value to the **gravity** property is equated to zero.
+The negative number set as a value to the **gravity** property is equal to zero.

 @changelog:
 The property is updated in v7.0.
 For more information, see [Migration article](migration.md#65---70).